paul-pias/Object-Detection-and-Distance-Measurement/README.md

       speaker.Speak("Good Morning")
 ```

-You need to clone the repository using git bash (if git bash is already installed), or you can download the zip file.
+You need to clone the repository using git bash (if git bash has already been installed), or you can download the zip file.
 ``` python
     $ git clone https://github.com/paul-pias/Object-Detection-and-Distance-Measurement.git
 ```